marvosyntactical/joeynmt/NOTES.md

 vanilla TF

 ### 31.08.20 recurrent multihop issues
 => seems to work okay, but kb attentions dont get plotted anymore *TODO*
 => is attention state actually saved from step to step as done by jason weston et al?

 ---

+### 28.08.20 wikiBIO dataset

+#### Problems:

+##### 0: What is input to generate first sentence?
+Just title + KB ?

+##### A: Knowledgebases (infoboxes) dont contain all entities used in bios

+###### Approach 1:
+* use NER system to link/label entities in bios without looking at infobox
+* create huge json file with lookups like @birthday: [jan 1st 1900, jan 2nd 1900,...]
+* only be able to replace generated labels that happen to appear in KB (get fd)

+This is more like a real world task
+Model will be incentivized to generate labels that appear in the KB because of training signal
+But: Because all of the training data was labelled, the only way to be creative is to generate labels that dont appear in the infobox still

+###### Approach 2:
+* take values from box and link these to entities in bios
+* replace these entities with infobox categories as labels

+In this case the model doesnt actually make any choice in the knowledgebase.
+Even if Problem B is adressed, the model only needs to choose an entry (trivial) and selecting an attribute should be unambiguous again

+This might be worth it, if we care about showing the KVR Attention can select which entry to attend to

+##### Problem B: Knowledgebases not ambiguous enough (want more diversity)

+Collect many infoboxes entries in large knowledgebases

+Problem: Heterogenous data structure across infoboxes
+result: lots of unassigned entries and loose ends

 # Issues Archive